phoenixTW/bump-version/README.md

 1. The action checks the latest commit and finds a PR from GitHub with that specific commit
 2. It retrieves the branch name from the matching PR
 3. Based on the branch name, it determines if the patch/minor/major version needs to be bumped

+If no PR is found for the latest commit (e.g., direct push to default branch) or if the branch name doesn't match any known patterns, the action will:
+- Use the `default-bump-type` if provided (must be one of: patch, minor, major)
+- Exit with an error if `default-bump-type` is not provided

 ### Version bumping